Joi/joi.github.io/_posts/2020-10-15-chicken-bouillabaisse.md

 title: Chicken Bouillabaisse
 tags: Chicken Soup
 ---
 Ever since it started getting cold, we pivoted a bit from grilling to soups.
-This week we had the [Monkfish with Beans](/recipes/Monkfish-Braised-with-White-Beans-Fennel-&-Tomato), which is effectively a soup, green Thai curry with shrimp and scallops which was very soupy, tonight is [[Chicken-Bouillabaisse]] and tomorrow is beef stew.
+This week we had the [[Monkfish-Braised-with-White-Beans-Fennel-&-Tomato|Monkfish with Beans]], which is effectively a soup, green Thai curry with shrimp and scallops which was very soupy, tonight is [[Chicken-Bouillabaisse]] and tomorrow is beef stew.

 I will use the [Zuni Cafe Cookbook](https://wwnorton.com/books/The-Zuni-Cafe-Cookbook/) tonight for the bouillabaisse and I also used the recipe for the Monkfish the day before yesterday.